liblaber/nhl-stats-api-1.00-typescript-1.0.0/README.md

-# NhlStats TypeScript SDK 1.0.0
+# NhlStatsClient TypeScript SDK 1.0.0

-Welcome to the NhlStats SDK documentation.
-This guide will help you get started with integrating and using the NhlStats SDK in your project.
+Welcome to the NhlStatsClient SDK documentation.
+This guide will help you get started with integrating and using the NhlStatsClient SDK in your project.

 ## Versions